TNA World Championship

-The Impact World Championship is a professional wrestling world championship created and promoted by Impact Wrestling.
+The TNA World Championship is a professional wrestling world championship created and promoted by Total Nonstop Action Wrestling (TNA).
 It is the promotion's principal championship.
-Like most professional wrestling championships, the title is won via the result of a predetermined match.
-The current and longest reigning champion is Josh Alexander, who is in his second reign.
+Like most professional wrestling championships, the title is won via pinfall or submission.
+The reigning champion is Frankie Kazarian in his first reign.
+He won the championship by defeating previous champion Mike Santana on the November 13, 2025 episode of TNA Impact!.

-Before the championship was created, the promotion, then known as Total Nonstop Action Wrestling (TNA), controlled the NWA World Heavyweight Championship via an agreement with the National Wrestling Alliance (NWA).
+Before the championship was created, TNA controlled the NWA World Heavyweight Championship via an agreement with the National Wrestling Alliance (NWA).
 In 2007, the agreement between TNA and the NWA ended, leading to the creation of the TNA World Heavyweight Championship.
 The championship was unveiled on May 14, 2007, at the taping of TNA's primary television program, Impact!, which aired on May 17, 2007.
 The inaugural champion was Kurt Angle, who also holds the record for the most reigns at six.

 When TNA changed its name and became Impact Wrestling in March 2017, the title was renamed soon after to reflect the change.
-After Impact Wrestling rebranded to GFW later that year, the title was unified with the original GFW Global Championship at Slammiversary XV and became the Unified GFW World Heavyweight Championship.
+After Impact Wrestling rebranded to Global Force Wrestling (GFW) later that year, the title was unified with the original GFW Global Championship at Slammiversary XV and became the Unified GFW World Heavyweight Championship.
 Following Destination X, the title took the GFW Global Championship name and kept the former TNA lineage.
-On October 23, 2017, the GFW name was dropped, and the company name was reverted to Impact Wrestling when the company severed ties with Jeff Jarrett, and he took the GFW name with him.
+On October 23, 2017, the GFW name was dropped, and the company name reverted to Impact Wrestling when the company severed ties with Jeff Jarrett, and he took the GFW name with him.
 However, Impact Wrestling kept the Global Championship name for their championship and the title was then called the Impact Global Championship.
 On the February 1, 2018, episode of Impact!, the title became known as the Impact World Championship.
 On June 4, 2018, the title was unified with the Impact Grand Championship and on March 13, 2021, it was unified with the TNA World Heavyweight Championship, which was briefly sanctioned in 2021 as a separate title from the Impact World Championship.
+In January 2024, Impact Wrestling reverted back to the TNA name, thus renaming the title as TNA World Championship.

 History

-Impact Wrestling was formed as NWA: Total Nonstop Action in May 2002.
+TNA Wrestling was formed as NWA: Total Nonstop Action in May 2002.
 Later that same year, TNA was granted control over the NWA World Heavyweight and World Tag Team Championships by the National Wrestling Alliance (NWA) governing body; subsequently becoming an official NWA territory as NWA-TNA.
 On June 19, 2002, NWA-TNA held its first show; a weekly pay-per-view event.
 The main event of the telecast was a twenty-man Gauntlet for the Gold match in which 20 men sought to throw each other over the top rope and down to the floor in order to eliminate others, until there were two men left who wrestle a standard singles match to become the first ever TNA-era NWA World Heavyweight Champion.
-Ken Shamrock defeated Malice to win the vacant championship with Ricky Steamboat as the special guest referee at the event.
+Ken Shamrock defeated Malice to win the vacant championship with Ricky Steamboat as the guest referee at the event.